 What is the Executive Committee

-Executive Officers are therefore essentially non-sabbatical activists whom SUBU supports with resources, professional expertise and staff time; they help make general or specific changes for the students that they represent and more broadly serve directing SUBU and responding to University plans.
+The Executive Committee lead on decisions about the future of SUBU.
+They help make general or specific changes for the students that they represent and more broadly serve to direct SUBU and respond to University plans.

-- Make a difference and impact on the lives of students
+- Make a difference and impact the lives of students

 - Build your professional and personal networks across the staff & student body